Star system: Terminology

 A star system of two stars is known as a binary star, binary star system or physical double star.

 Systems with four or more components are rare, and are much less commonly found than those with 2 or 3.
-Multiple-star systems are called triple, ternary, or trinary if they contain three stars; quadruple or quaternary if they contain four stars; quintuple or quintenary with five stars; sextuple or sextenary with six stars; septuple or septenary with seven stars; and octuple or octenary with eight stars.
+Multiple-star systems are called ternary if they contain three stars, quaternary if they contain four, etc.

 These systems are smaller than open star clusters, which have more complex dynamics and typically have from 100 to 1,000 stars.

 Optical doubles and multiples

-Binary and multiple star systems are also known as a physical multiple stars, to distinguish them from optical multiple stars, which merely look close together when viewed from Earth.
+Binary and multiple star systems are also known as physical multiple stars, to distinguish them from optical multiple stars, which merely look close together when viewed from Earth.
 Multiple stars may refer to either optical or physical, but optical multiples do not form a star system.

 Triple stars that are not all gravitationally bound (and thus do not form a triple star system) might comprise a physical binary and an optical companion (such as Beta Cephei) or, in rare cases, a purely optical triple star (such as Gamma Serpentis).